open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 We provide an [example implementation for the above contract](https://github.com/DataDog/libdatadog/tree/main/libdd-profiling-heap-sampler), with the intention of validating the eBPF profiler-side implementation.

+### Producing the USDTs in userspace

+The profiler is not prescriptive about how the USDTs end up in a target process.
+We anticipate three delivery models, all sharing a common core sampling library:

+1. **Compile-time allocator wrapping.** A language-specific shim wraps the allocator at compile time (e.g. a Rust `GlobalAlloc` implementation).
+This is the simplest model and works well when compile time instrumentation is available, and all allocations pass through the single allocator.
+2. **Existing allocator observability hooks.** Allocators like jemalloc and tcmalloc expose sampling hooks.
+A thin adapter registers with these at startup and emits USDTs from the callback.
+This can also be delivered via `LD_PRELOAD`, where a user preloads e.g. `LD_PRELOAD=jemalloc_with_hooks.so`.
+3. **GOT table rewriting.** For already-running processes, a shared library is injected and rewrites allocator symbols in the GOT.
+Most flexible, but only works for dynamically linked allocators.

+For live heap profiling, the free side must recognise which pointers were previously sampled.
+When using allocator hooks (model 2), this comes from the allocator's built-in book-keeping.
+When wrapping externally (models 1 and 3), the reference implementation uses hardware pointer tagging (ARM64 TBI) or a per-allocation magic prefix (x86-64) to flag sampled pointers for near-zero-cost detection on every free.
+See the [reference implementation's tagging documentation](https://github.com/DataDog/libdatadog/blob/main/libdd-profiling-heap-sampler/docs/tagging.md) for details.

-The profiler does not care which allocator is wrapped, which language the process is written in, or how the USDTs were injected; only that the contract below holds and that allocations are sampled according to the description above.
+The profiler does not care which of these models is used, which allocator is wrapped, or which language the process is written in; only that the contract below holds and that allocations are sampled according to the description above.

 ## USDT contract